ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ent number of the Houston (Tex.)
-Telegraph says : &quot; A shipment jOf Texas
-pig-iron was made yesferday to &#x27; the last
-place one would imagine possible to En­
-gland.
-Some time since a lot of Texas
-iron ore was sent to the iron manufactur­
-ers of England for assay and test as to
-quality, ine result was so satisfactory,
-and the quality was found to be so excel­
-lent, a shipment of pig-iron was ordered
-as an experiment.
-If it be found that this
-ore can be profitably obtained and manu­
-factured a large trade will soon spring up,
-and a rapid development :of our iron
-mines result Speed the day, say we.&quot;
 The great American inventions; which
 have been adopted all over the world, are
 the following : 1.
 The cotton-gin, without